-All construction projects are reviewed by a team of natural resources and environmental specialists during the NEPA project review process, if there is an issue or concern; it is addressed at that point.
+All construction projects are reviewed by a team of natural resources and environmental specialists during the NEPA project review process.
+If there is an issue or concern, it is addressed at that point.
 Basic information on MS4 requirements and compliance and CGP requirements are given at this time.
-In addition a SWPPP review is conducted before the site is allowed to file its NOI for Construction General Permit coverage.
+In addition, a SWPPP review is conducted before the site is allowed to file its NOI for Construction General Permit coverage.
 All NEPA reviews are available upon request.

 All construction related requirements and CGP compliance information has successfully been integrated into all RFPs.
-These RFPs include those sent out by USACE, DPW, AAFES, and Balfour Beatty Construction.
+These RFPs include those sent out by USACE, DPW, AAFES, and Balfour Beatty housing communities.

 Construction sites are required to have a dewatering plan in place prior to the start of construction.
 A review of this plan is conducted during the SWPPP review process.
-Additionally, construction contractors are required to dewater on site and are prohibited from discharging to storm sewers or ditches.
-We have created a guidance document and can provide if needed.
+Additionally, construction contractors who must dewater a site are required to dewater on site using approved methods and are prohibited from discharging to storm sewers or ditches.
+We have created a guidance document and it is available on request.

 Coordination between the Stormwater Program, USACE, DPW and other entities performing construction activities is conducted on a regular basis.
 These include monthly and weekly scheduling meetings and design reviews.
-We also provide a monthly Stormwater Management at Construction Site training which is described in Section 1 (MCM1).
-We rely on Construction Representatives to be our eyes and ears in addition to constant drive by inspections.
+We also provide a monthly Stormwater Management at Construction Site Training which is described in Section 1 (MCM1).
+We rely on Construction Representatives to be our eyes and ears in addition to the Fort Carson Stormwater program personnel's constant drive by inspections.
 All Representatives have received Stormwater Management at Construction Sites Training.

-All construction sites are inspected by the Fort Carson Stormwater personnel before the Notice of Termination (NOT) can be filed.
+All construction sites are inspected for permit compliance by the Fort Carson Stormwater personnel before the Notice of Termination (NOT) can be filed.
 The NOT inspection form is provided in the SWMP.
-We have additional personnel who are available to provide seeding, mulching and vegetation recommendations if conditions have not been met.
+Fort Carson DPW Environmental has additional personnel who are available to provide seeding, mulching and vegetation recommendations if conditions have not been met.
 Operations Support maintains all As-builts of facilities on Microstation software.